… Lausanne, close to you

 Other events are connected to the multiple activities staged at the Beaulieu Lausanne conference and exhibition centre: conferences, lectures, exhibitions, professional or public-access trade fairs such as Swiss’expo, Habitat-Jardin, Mednat Expo and Agrobiorama Expo, Junior Days, Comptoir Suisse national trade fair, Salon Plus retirement fair, Babyplanet, Gastronomia, Employment and Training Fair and the International Arms Fair, Salon du marriage, Street Food festival.

 … Lausanne, city of study

 There is no doubt that Lausanne’s youthful image stems from its growing reputation as a city of learning, being home to nearly 200 public and private schools.
-It has a university (seven faculties) and the constantly evolving Federal Institute of Technology, which combine to form the second biggest university campus in Switzerland (with its own metro link to the city centre), institutes specialising in international corporate management (such as the IMD, one of the most prestigious in the world) and in public administration, vocational schools along the lines of the Lausanne Hotel School (the first in the world), numerous private educational establishments, art schools, including the ECAL, the HEMU and the Rudra-Béjart School and Studio.
+It has a university (eight faculties) and the constantly evolving Federal Institute of Technology, which combine to form the second biggest university campus in Switzerland (with its own metro link to the city centre), institutes specialising in international corporate management (such as the IMD, one of the most prestigious in the world) and in public administration, vocational schools along the lines of the Lausanne Hotel School (the first in the world), numerous private educational establishments, art schools, including the ECAL, the HEMU and the Rudra-Béjart School and Studio.
 It goes without saying that this student body has stimulated the establishment of numerous sporting amenities, public facilities and other young businesses.

 … Lausanne, city of sport